Fitness Training • Biomechanics Specialist • Bodywork & Sports Massage Practitioner • Holistic Health Practitioner

 MISSION AND AIMS

-I have been a physical trainer for 15 years, a bodyworker and health coach the past 10.
+I have been a physical trainer for 16 years, a bodyworker and health coach the past 10.
 I have worked alongside the aging population my entire career (55-85 years old), as well as middle aged adults (25-50), adolescents, competitive athletes of all ages, and average folks who don’t necessarily love working out.
-My principle stays the same across all demographics- “create an environment in the person where the body becomes more capable of withstanding stress with ease”.
-If you can do that, you can essentially do anything else with your body.
+My principle remains constant across all demographics- “create an environment in the person where the body becomes more capable of withstanding stress with ease”.
+This underscores the importance of regulating stress in order to build the body.
+If you can achieve mastery of handling how stress comes in and goes back out, you can essentially do anything else with your body.

 As an influential expert in the field of exercise physiology, my intention is to give you a unique training experience tailored to your anatomy and nobody else’s.
 I am results driven and work to give my clients world-class training they can feel.
-A bulk of my expertise focuses on addressing / managing pain, from chronic to acute to post-operative (joint replacements / surgeries of any kind).
-Otherwise I specialize in performance training and injury prevention, all by balancing the body’s muscle and joint relationships.
+My sessions offer a wide array of services that stretch from rehabilitation to performance to health and lifestyle counseling.
+It mostly depends on what you need and where you are on your journey.

 My main objective is to increase longevity and resiliency of your body by using sustainable practices that reduce joint irritation and rebuild tensile strength in your muscle fibers.
 Sustainability is my guiding light toward helping you achieve a more integrated, accessible, and stable body.
 My training takes a multi-systems approach which addresses everything from joint aberrations, to breathing incongruencies, to nervous system regulation.